 - Submit competitive internal and external grant applications

-- Identify 3 interdisciplinary faculty mentors
+- Identify 3 interdisciplinary faculty mentors with extensive women’s health or sex/gender differences research experience

 - Meet regularly with mentoring team to discuss research progress and career development opportunities